 The cumulative effect of restorative practices in schools over the course of a student’s educational career impacts students long after the end of their formal education.
 Restorative practices help students develop critical life skills such as effective communication, problem-solving, empathy and conflict resolution.
 These are often referred to as “soft skills” and are valuable skills that benefit society as a whole.

-Navigate360 Can Help You Implement Restorative Practices in Schools Throughout Your District
+Navigate360 Can Help Cultivate Impactful Restorative Practices in Schools

 The process of education goes far beyond academics.
 With our restorative practices curriculum, your school or district can help students learn from their challenging behaviors, which can impact school climate, social-emotional development and academic achievement.
 Let Navigate360 show you how to flip the script on traditional discipline and positively impact your students!